Skip to main content

 ✈️ Lounges in South Terminal (Concourses H and J)

-Turkish Airlines Lounge
+Turkish Airlines Lounge (Concourse H/J)

-Location: Take the elevator between concourses H and J to the third floor.
+Location: Take the elevator between Concourses H and J to the third floor.

 Hours: 24 hours.

-Services: Children's area, beds, showers, drinks, Wi-Fi.
+Services: Children's area, 100% certified halal food, prayer room (masjid), beds, showers, beverages, Wi-Fi.

 LATAM VIP Lounge